 Synchronicity: A meaningful coincidence of two or more events where something other than the probability of chance is involved.

 Also described as a 'meaningful coincidence', Jung was a big believer in the paranormal.
-He felt that if there were two randomly connected events that had no casual relationship but this connection held some sort of significant meaning, he felt something else was at work and called this synchronicity.
+He felt that if there were two randomly connected events that had no causal relationship but this connection held some sort of significant meaning, he felt something else was at work and called this synchronicity.

 Image Source AZ Quotes